 The esophagus is normally lined by squamous epithelium.
-Barrett’s esophagus is a condition in which the normal squamous epithelium is replaced by specialized columnar-type epithelium known as intestinal metaplasia, in response to irritation and injury caused by gastroesophageal reflux disease (GERD).
-Barrett’s esophagus occurs in the distal esophagus, may be of any length, focal or circumferential, and can be visualized by the endoscopist as being a different color than the background squamous mucosa.
-Confirmation of Barrett’s esophagus requires biopsy of the columnar epithelium and microscopic identification of intestinal metaplasia.
+Barrett esophagus is a condition in which the normal squamous epithelium is replaced by specialized columnar-type epithelium, known as intestinal metaplasia, in response to irritation and injury caused by gastroesophageal reflux disease (GERD).
+Barrett esophagus occurs in the distal esophagus, may be of any length, focal or circumferential, and can be seen on endoscopy as being a different color than the background squamous mucosa.
+Confirmation of Barrett esophagus requires biopsy of the columnar epithelium and microscopic identification of intestinal metaplasia.

-The current management of Barrett’s esophagus includes treatment of GERD, and surveillance endoscopy to detect progression to high-grade dysplasia or adenocarcinoma.
-The finding of low-grade dysplasia typically warrants only follow-up and surveillance biopsies, whereas the finding of high-grade dysplasia or early stage adenocarcinoma warrants mucosal ablation or resection (either endoscopic mucosal resection [EMR] or esophagectomy).
+The management of Barrett esophagus includes treatment of GERD, and surveillance endoscopy to detect progression to high-grade dysplasia or adenocarcinoma.
+The finding of high-grade dysplasia or early-stage adenocarcinoma warrants mucosal ablation or resection (either endoscopic mucosal resection [EMR] or esophagectomy).

 EMR, either focal or circumferential, provides a histologic specimen for examination and staging (unlike ablative techniques).
-A recent study provided long-term results for EMR in 100 consecutive patients with early Barrett’s associated adenocarcinoma (limited to the mucosa).
-The 5-year overall survival (OS) was 98% and metachronous lesions were observed in 11% of patients after a mean of 36.7 months.
-In a recent review by Pech and colleagues, it is stated that circumferential EMR of the entire segment of Barrett’s leads to a stricture rate of 50%, and recurrences occur at a rate of up to 11%.
+One study provided long-term results for EMR in 100 consecutive patients with early Barrett-associated adenocarcinoma (limited to the mucosa).
+The 5-year overall survival was 98%, and metachronous lesions were observed in 11% of patients after a mean of 36.7 months.
+In a review by Pech and colleagues, it is stated that circumferential EMR of the entire segment of Barrett esophagus leads to a stricture rate of 50%, and recurrences occur at a rate of up to 11%.

-The ablation with radiofrequency affects only the most superficial layer of the esophagus (the mucosa), leaving the underlying tissues unharmed.
-Efficacy measures of the procedure include eradication of intestinal metaplasia without leaving behind microscopic (or "buried") foci and post-ablation regrowth of the normal squamous epithelium.
-Reports of the efficacy of the HALO system in ablating Barrett’s esophagus have been as high as 70% (comparable to alternative methods of ablation [e.g., APC and MPEC]), and even higher in some reports.
-The incidence of leaving behind "buried" foci of intestinal metaplasia has been reported to be 20–44% with APC and 7% with MPEC; reports using the HALO system have been 0%.
-Another potential advantage to the HALO system is that because it is automated, it eliminates operator-dependent error that may be seen with APC and MPEC.
+Ablation with radiofrequency affects only the most superficial layer of the esophagus (ie, the mucosa), leaving the underlying tissues unharmed.
+Measures of efficacy for the procedure are eradication of intestinal metaplasia, without leaving behind microscopic (or "buried") foci, and post-ablation regrowth of the normal squamous epithelium.
+Reports of the efficacy of the HALO system in ablating Barrett esophagus have been as high as 70% (comparable with alternative methods of ablation [e.g., APC and MPEC]), and even higher in some reports.
+The incidence of leaving behind buried foci of intestinal metaplasia has been reported to be between 20–44% with APC and 7% with MPEC; studies using the HALO system have reported 0%.
+Another potential advantage to the HALO system is that because it is an automated process, it eliminates operator-dependent error that may be seen with APC and MPEC.

-The HALO360 received FDA clearance via 510(k) in 2005 and the HALO90 in 2006.
-The FDA-labeled Indications are for use in coagulation of bleeding and nonbleeding sites in the gastrointestinal tract, and include the treatment of Barrett’s esophagus.
-The CryoSpray Ablation™ System received FDA 510(k) marketing clearance in December 2007 for use as a “cryosurgical tool for destruction of unwanted tissue in the field of general surgery, specifically for endoscopic applications.”
+In December 2007, the CryoSpray Ablation™ System (formerly the SprayGenix Cryo Ablation system; CSA Medical, Lutherville, MD) received FDA 510(k) marketing clearance for use as a “cryosurgical tool for destruction of unwanted tissue in the field of general surgery, specifically for endoscopic applications.”

-POLICYRadiofrequency ablation may be considered medically necessary for treatment of Barrett’s esophagus with high-grade dysplasia.
+Radiofrequency ablation may be considered medically necessary for treatment of Barrett esophagus with high-grade dysplasia (see Policy Guidelines).

-Radiofrequency ablation may be considered medically necessary for treatment of Barrett’s esophagus with low-grade dysplasia, when the initial diagnosis of low-grade dysplasia is confirmed by a second pathologist who is an expert in GI [gastrointestinal] pathology.
+Radiofrequency ablation may be considered medically necessary for treatment of Barrett esophagus with low-grade dysplasia, when the initial diagnosis of low-grade dysplasia is confirmed by 2 physicians (see Policy Guidelines).

-Radiofrequency ablation is considered investigational as a treatment of Barrett’s esophagus in the absence of dysplasia.
+Radiofrequency ablation is considered investigational for treatment of Barrett esophagus when the above criteria are not met, including but not limited to Barrett esophagus in the absence of dysplasia.

-Cryoablation is considered investigational for Barrett’s esophagus, with or without dysplasia.
+Cryoablation is considered investigational for Barrett esophagus, with or without dysplasia.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.